homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/docs/config.md

 Optional:

 * `key2fa` (string):
 * 2FA key received from Panasonic.
-Example: 'GVZCKT2LLBLV2QBXMFAWFXKFKU5EWL2H').
+Example: GVZCKT2LLBLV2QBXMFAWFXKFKU5EWL2H .
+Note: This field is not currently required to make this plugin work, but Panasonic already requires 2FA or SMS to log in to Comfort Cloud, so it may be required soon.

 * `excludeDevices` (string):
 * By default this plugin will add all devices from Comfort Cloud.
 To exclude one or more, put comma separated names or serial numbers of devices, E.G.: 'CS-Z50VKEW+4962605183,Bedroom AC,CS-Z50VKEW+4962605184,My AC unit'.